crimsonsunset/jsg-logger/docs/next-session.md

 ### **Project Completion Status**: 100% Core Features ✅

-**The Smart Logger is now a complete, professional, reusable NPM package with comprehensive documentation and legal protection.**
+**The JSG Logger is now a complete, professional, reusable NPM package with comprehensive documentation and legal protection.**